 Spotlights in theater are often used to highlight a specific thing the play wants the audience to focus on.
 Thus the other lights are turned off so only what's in the spotlight can be seen.

 In media that isn't on stage, even animated media, that isn't an option outside of stylistic works.
 Other ways have to be found to highlight things.
 This trope is when light streaming through things, like through windows or tree branches, is used to highlight something relevant.
 Heck, sometimes there doesn't even have to be something making the sunlight act like that.
 It just makes the slits on its own.

 Usually it's something key to the plot, often of a supernatural nature.
 The latter sort of justifies this trope, but it's not the only form this trope takes.

-- The opening of the 2003 anime adaptation of Fullmetal Alchemist has this at the end coming through the roof of a building with Ed holding his hands up to the light.
+- The opening of Fullmetal Alchemist (2003) has this at the end coming through the roof of a building with Ed holding his hands up to the light.

-- In the Fate/stay night Anime, Archer appears to summon a natural spotlight (Probably the Moon, although it's odd considering the angle changes) this before he uses Unlimited Blade Works.
+- In the Fate/stay night Anime, Archer appears to summon a natural spotlight (probably the Moon, although it's odd considering the angle changes) before he uses Unlimited Blade Works.